Classics is the study of the languages, literature, history, philosophy, art and archaeology of the ancient Greek and Roman worlds.

 No specific A level (or equivalent) subjects are required for the Classics (4 year) course: many students on this course are beginners in Latin and Greek, although some may have GCSE (or equivalent) in one or both languages.
 Experience of learning a modern language can be helpful as preparation for studying ancient languages, but is not a requirement.
 Further to this, no particular subject combinations are more desirable than others.
 What we are looking for is commitment to, and enthusiasm for, learning about classical culture.

-Students on the 4 year course spend their first year focusing on Latin, after which they join students beginning the 3 year course (see further above), learning Greek at the same time.
-The 4 year course is challenging, but is also extremely rewarding, training students in an enviable range of skills from art appreciation and literary criticism to philosophy and philology.
+Students on the 4-year course spend their first year focusing on Latin, after which they join students beginning the 3-year course, learning Greek at the same time.
+The 4-year course is challenging, but is also extremely rewarding, training students in an enviable range of skills from art appreciation and literary criticism to philosophy and philology.
 All texts are read in the original language, allowing a better understanding of ancient authors than can be achieved ‘second hand’ through someone else’s translation.
 Wolfson is particularly open to applications for the 4-year course from students; they are invited, if they wish, to discuss the possibility of doing the course, and the best preparation for it, with the college's Director of Studies, and/or the Faculty's language teaching officers, in advance of making an application.

 Classics (2 year Affiliated degree)

-See also Entrance requirements for additional advice about general requirements for entry, qualifications and offers.
+See also the University entrance requirements for general requirements for entry, qualifications and offers.